MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-machine-learning-services-windows-install-sql-2022.md

 The default settings for [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] setup are intended to optimize the balance of the server for a variety of services that the database engine supports.
 These services might include:

-- Extract, transform, and load (ETL) processes
+- Extract, transform, and load (ETL) processes.
-- Reporting
+- Reporting.
-- Auditing
+- Auditing.
-- Applications that use [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] data
+- Applications that use [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] data.

 Under the default settings, resources for machine learning are sometimes restricted or throttled, particularly in memory-intensive operations.